Skip to main content

 SubsectionToo Many Rates!

 Effective interest rate and annual interest rate mean the exact same thing.
+(These terms exist in finance and business.)
 If we label this interest rate as \(r\text{,}\) then this would be the \(r \) appearing in the formula

 \begin{equation*} A(t)=a(1+r)^t \end{equation*}

 Nominal rate is synonymous with stated (or given) rate.
-If we label this rate is \(r \text{,}\) then this would be the \(r \) appearing in each of the following formulas:
+This means that in most problems, if you are told a rate then it is nominal.
+This means that nominal can apply everywhere!
+If we label this rate as \(r \text{,}\) then this would be the \(r \) appearing in each of the following formulas:

 • \(a(1+r)^t\text{,}\)